Subtitles and Transcript

 5:00 TR: Thanks for the interaction on a high level there.

 5:03 But if you ask people, why didn't you achieve something?
 Somebody who's working for you, or a partner, or even yourself.
 When you fail to achieve, what's the reason people say?
 What do they tell you?
-Didn't have the -- Didn't have the knowledge, didn't have the money, didn't have the time, didn't have the technology.
+Didn't have the knowledge, didn't have the money, didn't have the time, didn't have the technology.
 I didn't have the right manager.

 5:24 Al Gore: Supreme Court.
 TR: The Supreme Court.

 5:47 What do all those, including the Supreme Court, have in common?
 (Laughter) They are a claim to you missing resources, and they may be accurate.
 You may not have the money, or the Supreme Court, but that is not the defining factor.
 (Applause) (Laughter) And you correct me if I'm wrong.
 The defining factor is never resources; it's resourcefulness.
 And what I mean specifically, rather than just some phrase, is if you have emotion, human emotion, something that I experienced from you the day before yesterday at a level that is as profound as I've ever experienced and I believe with that emotion you would have beat his ass and won.
 Audience: Yeah!
 (Applause) (Cheering)